 A VITA or TCE sponsor can only accept a return for electronic filing that meets the criteria for VITA or TCE assistance.
 A VITA or TCE sponsor may accept for electronic filing only the returns and accompanying forms and schedules included in a VITA or TCE training course.
 A VITA or TCE sponsor may collect a fee only if it directly relates to defraying the actual cost of electronically transmitting a tax return.
 A VITA or TCE sponsor may also collect this fee on behalf of a third party Transmitter that electronically transmits a VITA or TCE return.
 Before a VITA or TCE sponsor may collect a fee, the sponsor must advise the taxpayer that the fee is not for preparation of the return, and it offers the VITA or TCE service without regard to either the electronic filing or the collection of a fee.

-A VITA or TCE sponsor and the IRS may enter into an agreement that provides for the retention of copies of tax returns, Forms 8453 and IRS e-file Signature Authorizations by the IRS.
+A VITA or TCE sponsor and the IRS may enter into an agreement that provides for the retention of copies of tax returns and Form 8453 U.S. Individual Income Tax Transmittal for an IRS e-file Return.
 The VITA or TCE sponsor, or the IRS, must retain this information.
 The VITA or TCE sponsor must not give this information to a third party, including a third party Transmitter.
 The IRS is responsible for ensuring that the taxpayer sends Form 8453 to the appropriate IRS office or submission processing center.
 However, the IRS may delegate to the VITA or TCE sponsor the responsibility for mailing Form 8453 to the appropriate local office or submission processing center.

 Employers Offering IRS e-file as an Employee Benefit